 Logan is the director of technology and innovation at the New Zealand Merino Company, leading the R&D portfolio that is developing novel uses for low-value, strong wool.

-5. Nina Darrah, Founder, I Used To Be
+5. Nina Darrah, Founder of I Used To Be

 Sick of seeing hundreds of inflatable pool toys ending up in landfills each summer, Nina Darrah founded I Used To Be, a company that gives these unwanted plastic floaties a second life.
 From floating flamingos to doughnut rings, Nina uses the sturdy PVC plastic from these broken or discarded pool toys to create one-of-a-kind collections of waterproof beach bags, purses, and carryalls, all from her dad’s garage in Auckland.